iuliaL/deliveryRoutes/README.md

 ### Delivery assignment solution

-The POST call to https://api.flightmap.io/api/v1/vrp was returning a 503 status , Service Unavailable, so this is my solution.
+This is my solution.
-It’s partly functioning due to this service not working.
+Small notices, I did not implement everything in the snapshot, and didn't care about the styles as I assume this was not the purpose.
 Thanks for your understanding and for your interest